hut/panban/README.md

 # Panban

+NOTE: This project is a work in progress and is not suitable for general use.

 A modular kanban tool with swappable front-ends and database interfaces.
 It allows you to view various kinds of structured data as a kanban board, with a consistent UI.
 Currently supported data formats are: